ic-labs/django-icekit/docs/architecture/conventions.rst

 Portable apps
 -------------

-ICEkit models and content plugins are portable, which means the code can be moved without affecting table names or migration history.
+GLAMkit models and content plugins are portable, which means the code can be moved without affecting table names or migration history.

 This is useful to cleanly extend functionality beyond what can be